ceres-solver/ceres-solver/docs/source/features.rst

     of Non-linear Conjugate Gradients, BFGS and LBFGS.

-* **Speed** - Ceres Solver has been extensively optimized, with C++ templating, hand written linear algebra routines and OpenMP or TBB based multithreading of the Jacobian evaluation and the linear solvers.
+* **Speed** - Ceres Solver has been extensively optimized, with C++ templating, hand written linear algebra routines and OpenMP or C++11 threads based multithreading of the Jacobian evaluation and the linear solvers.

 * **Solution Quality** Ceres is the `best performing`_ solver on the NIST